clinical-brain-networks/OCD_Brisbane_TMS_Trial/README.md

 ## Usage
-This work is an extension of the OCD baseline analysis ([Naze et al. (2022)](https://academic.oup.com/brain/advance-article-abstract/doi/10.1093/brain/awac425/6830574)), now applied to the clinical trial data before and after Transmagnetic Brain Stimulation (TMS).
+This work is an extension of the OCD baseline analysis ([Naze et al. (2022)](https://academic.oup.com/brain/advance-article-abstract/doi/10.1093/brain/awac425/6830574)), now applied to the clinical trial data before and after Transcranial Magnetic Stimulation (TMS).

 The project is packaged in this repository and have dependencies from the baseline repo/package.